About us

 The Privatisation of the Development of Mauritius

 In conformity with the provisions of the companies Act in force in Mauritius, the Bank was privatised and incorporated as a public company on 30 June 1988, under the registered name of the DBM LTD, hereafter referred to as the ‘DBM Ltd’.
-The DBM Ltd took over the assets and liabilities of the Development Bank of Mauritius and started its operations as a pubic company on 1st January 1989.
-The Liability of the members of the DBM Ltd is limited.
+The DBM Ltd took over the assets and liabilities of the Development Bank of Mauritius and started its operations as a public company on 1st January 1989.

 The objects of the DBM Ltd, as set forth in Article 11 of Chapter 1 of the Memorandum of Association establishing the DBM Ltd, are as follows: